Albert Calmette: Early career

-Calmette was born in Nice, France.
-He wanted to serve in the Navy and be a physician, so in 1881 he joined the School of Naval Physicians at Brest.
-He started to serve in 1883 in the Naval Medical Corps in Hong Kong, where he worked with Dr Patrick Manson, who studied the mosquito transmission of the parasitic worm, filaria, the cause of elephantiasis.
+Calmette was born in Nice, France to Guillame Calmette and Adèle Charpentier on July 12, 1863.
+He studied at various schools in Clermont-Ferrand, including the Lycée Saint-Charles in Saint-Brieucand, in Brest, as well as at Lycée Saint-Louis in Paris.
+Calmette wanted to become a sailor and serve in the Navy, but a bout of typhoid at age 13 made him medically unfit.
+So in 1881 he joined the Navy as a physician getting his training at the School of Naval Physicians at Brest.
+In 1883 he began medical practice in the Naval Medical Corps in Hong Kong, where he worked with Patrick Manson.
+Together they studied the mosquito transmission of the parasitic worm, filaria, the cause of elephantiasis.
 Calmette completed his medical degree on the subject of filariasis.
 He was then assigned to Saint-Pierre and Miquelon, where he arrived in 1887.
-Afterwards, he served in West Africa, in Gabon and French Congo, where he researched malaria, sleeping sickness and pellagra.
+Afterwards, he served in West Africa, in Gabon and French Congo, where he continued research on malaria, sleeping sickness and pellagra.

 Association with Pasteur

 Upon his return to France in 1890, Calmette met Louis Pasteur (1822–1895) and Emile Roux (1853–1933), who was his professor in a course on bacteriology.
-He became an associate and was charged by Pasteur to found and direct a branch of the Pasteur Institute at Saigon (French Indochina), in 1891.
-There, he dedicated himself to the nascent field of toxicology, which had important connections to immunology, and he studied snake and bee venom, plant poisons and curare.
-He also organized the production of vaccines against smallpox and rabies and carried out research on cholera, and the fermentation of opium and rice.
+He became an associate and was charged by Pasteur to found and direct a branch of the Pasteur Institute at Saigon (French Indochina), in 1891 There, he dedicated himself to the nascent field of toxicology, which had important connections to immunology, and he studied snake and bee venom, plant poisons and curare.
+He also organized the production of the existing vaccines against smallpox and rabies and carried out research on cholera, and the fermentation of opium and rice.

-In 1894, he came back to France again and develop the first antivenoms for snake bites using immune sera from vaccinated horses (Calmette's serum).
+In 1894, he returned to France and developed the first antivenoms for snake bites using immune sera from vaccinated horses (Calmette's serum).
 Work in this field was later taken up by Brazilian physician Vital Brazil, in São Paulo at the Instituto Butantan, who developed several other antivenoms against snakes, scorpions and spiders.

-He also took part in the development in the first immune serum against the bubonic plague (black pest), in collaboration with the discoverer of its pathogenic agent, Yersinia pestis, by Alexandre Yersin (1863–1943), and went to Portugal to study and to help fight a plague epidemic at Oporto in 1899.
+He also took part in the development in the first immune serum against the bubonic plague (black pest), in collaboration with the discoverer of its pathogenic agent, Yersinia pestis, by Alexandre Yersin (1863–1943), and went to Portugal to study and to help fight a plague epidemic at Porto in 1899.

 Institute leadership

-In 1895, Roux entrusted him with the directorship of the Institute's branch at Lille (Institut Pasteur de Lille), where he was to remain for the next 25 years.
+In 1895, Roux entrusted him with the directorship of the Institute's branch at Lille (Institut Pasteur de Lille), where he remained for the next 25 years.
 In 1901, he founded the first antituberculosis dispensary at Lille, and named it after Emile Roux.
-In 1904, he founded the "Ligue du Nord contre la Tuberculose" (Northern Antituberculosis League), which still exists today.
+In 1904, he founded the Ligue du Nord contre la Tuberculose (Northern Antituberculosis League), which still exists today.

-In 1909, he helped to establish the Institute branch in Algiers (Algeria).
+In 1909, he helped to establish the Institute branch in Algiers, Algeria.
 In 1918, he accepted the post of assistant director of the Institute in Paris; the following year he was made a member of the Académie Nationale de Médecine.